-As of 31 December 2023.
+As of 31 December 2024.
 Relative value between 'gold': LBMA Gold Price PM, 'commodities': Bloomberg Commodity Index, and major currencies since 2000.
 Value of commodities and currencies measured in ounces of gold and indexed to 100 in January 2000.
-Source: Bloomberg, ICE Benchmark Administration, World Gold Council By contrast, fiat money can be printed in unlimited quantities to support monetary policy, as exemplified by the quantitative easing measures in the aftermath of the Global Financial Crisis (GFC) and the COVID-19 pandemic.
-In these crises, many investors turned to gold in order to hedge themselves against currency devaluation and preserve their purchasing power over time.
-In fact, the rapidly increasing US money supply and the low-rate environment fostered an optimal environment for gold to perform well (Chart 5).
-Chart 5: Gold prices have tracked the expansion of US money supply

-US M2 growth, US CPI and gold price
+Source: Bloomberg, ICE Benchmark Administration, World Gold Council By contrast, fiat money can be printed in unlimited quantities to support monetary policy.
+This is clearly exemplified by the quantitative easing (QE) measures implemented in the aftermath of the Global Financial Crisis (GFC) and the COVID-19 pandemic.
+These crises saw many investors turn to gold to hedge themselves against currency devaluation and preserve their purchasing power over time.
+The environment catalysed by QE created optimal conditions for gold to perform well, tracking the rapid expansion in the US money supply (Chart 5).2 Chart 5: Gold prices have tracked the expansion of US money supply US M2 growth, US CPI and gold price

-As of 31 December 2023.
+^{}As of 31 December 2024.
 US CPI and US M2 were constructed using data from January 1972 and re-based to 100 on January 1972.
 Gold based on the LBMA Gold Price PM USD.
+Source: Bloomberg, ICE Benchmark Administration, World Gold Council This is also consistent with the results from GLTER, given the link between money supply and economic growth.

-Diversification that works

-Effective diversifiers are sometimes hard to find.
+Diversification that works Effective diversifiers are sometimes hard to find.
 Many assets become increasingly correlated as market uncertainty rises and volatility is more pronounced, driven in part by risk-on/risk-off investment decisions.
 As a result, many so-called diversifiers fail to protect portfolios when investors need them most.
 Gold is different in that its negative correlation to equities and other risk assets increases as these assets sell off (Chart 6).
 The GFC is a case in point.
 Equities and other risk assets tumbled in value, as did hedge funds, real estate and most commodities, which were long deemed portfolio diversifiers.
 Gold, by contrast, held its own and increased in price, rising 21% in US dollars from December 2007 to February 2009.
 And in the most recent sharp equity market pullbacks of 2020 and 2022, gold's performance remained positive.
 This robust performance is not surprising.
 With few exceptions, gold has been particularly effective during times of systemic risk, delivering positive returns and reducing overall portfolio losses (Chart 7).
-Chart 6: Gold becomes more negatively correlated with stocks in extreme market selloffs Correlation of US stocks versus gold and US stocks versus US Treasuries in various environments of US equity market performance since 1994
+Chart 6: Gold becomes more negatively correlated with stocks in extreme market selloffs

-As of 31 December 2023.
+As of 31 December 2024.
 Correlations based on weekly returns in US dollars for 'stocks': S&P 500 Index; 'US Treasuries': Bloomberg Barclays US Treasury Index and 'gold': LBMA Gold Price PM since January 1994 due to availability of US Treasury data.
 The top bar corresponds to the respective correlations when the S&P 500 weekly returns rise by more than two standard deviations.
 The middle bar corresponds to the respective correlations when the S&P 500 weekly returns are between two standard deviations (or 'o'), while the bottom bar corresponds to the respective correlation when the S&P 500 weekly returns fall by more than two standard deviations.
 The standard deviation for the S&P 500 is calculated using weekly returns over the full period.
 Source: Bloomberg, ICE Benchmark Administration, World Gold Council Chart 7: The gold price tends to increase in periods of systemic risk Stocks, bonds and gold during various crises